-§ 295-48.
-49. Residential outdoor swimming pools.
+$\S$ 295-49.
+Residential outdoor swimming pools.
 [Amended 2-15-2006 by L.L.
-No. 1-2006]
+No. 1-2006 $^{37}$ ]

-- Private swimming pools.
-Outdoor swimming pools shall be permitted only in the rear yards of A. residential lots.
+A. Private swimming pools.
+Outdoor swimming pools shall be permitted only in the rear yards of residential lots.
 A permit for such pool shall be obtained from the Fire Marshal/Building Inspector.
 Such pool shall comply with residential setback regulations applicable to the lot.
 The permit shall not be issued unless the applicant shall submit plans providing for a protective fence at least four feet high, but not higher than six feet, and at least 10 feet from the pool enclosing said pool on all sides, with an access gate that is equipped with a lock.
 Such gate shall be locked when the pool is not in use.
-An aboveground pool four feet in height shall be deemed to comply with the fencing requirements if the ladder is removable or can be raised and locked.
 The pool shall be so constructed so as not to interfere with sewage, water or drainage of the lot or of other lands.
 In accordance with Chapter 236, Stormwater Management, dechlorinated water drained from the pool shall be discharged only into storm sewers or by other means not detrimental to other property.
 Lighting shall not be directed at neighboring property.
-The water of such pools shall be maintained at all times in a sanitary condition in accordance with the bacterial standards of the Sanitary Code of the State of New York, and the Property Maintenance Code of New York State.
-The pool, fence, gate and drains must be constructed as required by this section, and the New York State Uniform Fire Prevention and Building Code.
-[Amended 2-15-2006 by L.L.
-No. 1-2006] - B. Public swimming pools.
-For swimming pools operated in connection with an apartment, a hotel or motel or otherwise available for public use, a site plan, including fencing and all safety features, shall be required and approved by the Planning Board prior to issuance of a building permit.
-The pool shall be required to be attended by a lifeguard when in use.
+The water of such pools shall be maintained at all times in a sanitary condition in accordance with the bacterial standards of the Sanitary Code of the State of New York and the Property Maintenance Code of New York State.
+The pool, fence, gate and drains must be constructed as required by this section and the New York State Uniform Fire Prevention and Building Code.

-151. Editor's Note: FormerOriginal § 48, Wrecked or unlicensed vehicles, which immediately followed this subsection, was deleted 6-20-2001 by L.L.
+36. Editor's Note: Original § 48, Wrecked or unlicensed vehicles, which immediately followed this subsection, was deleted 6-20-2001 by L.L.
 No. 3-2001.
 See now Ch.
 205, Property Maintenance, § 205-12, Wrecked or unlicensed vehicles.